IPTV Smarters Keeps Crashing on Samsung or LG TV? Here's the Fix (2026 Guide)

 5️⃣ IPTV Smarters App Cache Is Corrupted

-If Smarters was interrupted during EPG loading or channel switching, the cache may corrupt and trigger repeated crashes.
+If Smarters was interrupted during EPG loading or heavy category switching, its cache can corrupt and trigger repeated crashes.

 6️⃣ Your Network or DNS Is Causing Loading Timeouts